learn-co-curriculum/js-and-the-web/readme.md

 	```javascript
 		image.onclick = toggleClass;
 	```

 3. The toggleClass function, which is called every time there is a click event, will remove a css class of image if one exists, and add a css of click of image if none exists.
+That css class makes the image spin.

 	```javascript
 	function toggleClass(){